Eric Ries author of ‘The Lean Startup‘ provides a scientific and proven approach to creative and innovative product developments.

 The Lean Startup is a comprehensive approach to business innovation for the current reality.
 He makes a good case why some of the existing management models and assumptions are out of date.

-I would only recommend you read this book if your business wants to be creative and innovative in a successful and efficient way.
+I would only recommend you read this book if you want your business to be creative and innovative in a successful and efficient way.